This article reviews Singapore’s ten best luxury hotels. We have also outlined the best hotels with club lounges in Singapore.

 Four Seasons Singapore has a wonderful indoor pool and spa and gym, a guarantee of luxury rooms and service, a truly glorious example of a historic hotel in Singapore.
 It does not, however, have a club lounge, where everything is free once you have paid for the access and are through the door.
 Although we cannot offer club lounge access at this Four Seasons hotel, our concierge can book you in with some incredible benefits.

 3. Mandarin Oriental Singapore

-The Mandarin Oriental Singapore is a brilliant luxury hotel choice, not only for its club lounge but also for the incredible views from floor-to-ceiling windows in the rooms.
+Mandarin Oriental Singapore is a brilliant luxury hotel choice for its club lounge and the incredible views from floor-to-ceiling windows in the rooms.
 Your view will be either of the bay, the ocean, or the city.
 These views, along with the contemporary design with a stylish Oriental flair, make this luxury hotel a great choice.

-The design of the building is an uninteresting one compared to some of the other hotel options in Singapore, but the interior is breathtaking.
+The design of the building is uninteresting compared to some of the other hotel options in Singapore, but the interior is breathtaking.

 The rooftop pool is an absolute highlight of this hotel, with comfy loungers, tropical plants dotted about, and fountains spurting into the pool area.